Many women are now building a strong industry presence and taking leadership roles as the gender gap in tech industry leadership roles decreases.

 To acknowledge and recognize their contribution and get to know them better, we continue our blog series featuring women game changers in the mobile industry.

-Senior Manager, Ad Partnerships & Operations, Zynga
+Director, Ad Partnerships & Operations at Zynga

 - How did you get into the field of digital advertising?